Aylur/gnim/docs/jsx.md

 ### List rendering

 The `<For>` component let's you render based on an array dynamically.
-Each time the array is changed it is compared with its previous state and every widget associated with an item is removed and for every new item a new widget is inserted.
+Each time the array changes it is compared with its previous state.
+Widgets for new items are inserted while widgets associated with removed items are removed.

 ```tsx
 import { For } from "gjsx/gtk4"